cosmo-sapien/bordoley.github.io/Resume.md

 Website : https://ecedeniztoros.com

 ## Overview
-An industrial designer with burning passion for invention, meaning and connectivity in all (she creates).
+An industrial designer with burning passion for beauty, invention, meaning, poetry and connectivity in all (she creates).

 * A visionary with experience delivering projects on time with exceeded expectations.
 * Experience at top design agencies.